codeforamerica/form-flow/README.md

 inputs line would look like this: `form-flow.path='flows-config.yaml'`.
 Throughout this document, when we reference a configuration from this file, we will write it as dot separated parameters.

-#### Actuator Endpoints
+### Actuator Endpoints

 Spring Boot provides a module, called [`spring-boot-starter-actuator`](https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html#actuator.endpoints), that will expose endpoints that will allow you to monitor and interact with your application.

 **⚠️ While these are very powerful, they can also reveal sensitive information about your application.
-They are a huge security concern.**

-It's best to disable them in production and demo environments, or just leave the `health` and `info` endpoints exposed.
+They are a huge security concern.
+It's best to disable them in production and demo environments, or just leave the `health` and `info` endpoints exposed. ⚠️**

 In our starter application, we have left all endpoints open in the `dev` environment, while we close most of them down in our `demo` environment.